Battle of Auray

-The Battle of Auray took place on 29 September 1364 at the Breton-French town of Auray.
-This battle was the decisive confrontation of the Breton War of Succession, a part of the Hundred Years' War.
+The Battle of Auray (29 September 1364) at the Breton-French town of Auray was the decisive confrontation of the Breton War of Succession, a part of the Hundred Years' War.

 In the battle, which began as a siege, a Breton army, led by Duke John de Montfort, assisted by English forces commanded by John Chandos, opposed a Breton army led by his rival Charles of Blois and assisted by French forces led by Bertrand du Guesclin.

 Prelude

 At the beginning of 1364, after the failure of the negotiations of Évran, Montfort, with the assistance of John Chandos, came to attack Auray, which had been in the hands of Franco-Bretons since 1342.
 He entered the town of Auray and besieged the castle, which was blockaded by sea by the ships of Nicolas Bouchart coming from Le Croisic.

 Without food supplies, the besieged agreed to surrender the place, if help did not arrive before Michaelmas (29 September).
 Two days before, Charles of Blois had arrived east of the abbey of Lanvaux.
 Bertrand du Guesclin, who commanded the vanguard of the French troops, was in nearby Brandivy.

-On 28 September, du Guesclin landed on the left bank of the river, and took up position before the castle.
+On 28 September, du Guesclin landed on the left bank of the river and took up position before the castle.
 To avoid being caught between the castle and the French Army, Montfort evacuated Auray and took up a position facing the enemy, on the slope of the right bank of the river.

-On the 29 September, attempts at agreement having failed, Charles of Blois prepared for the attack.
+On 29 September, attempts at agreement having failed, Charles of Blois prepared for the attack.
 His army crossed the river and lined up facing south, considered a bad position by some of his commanders because it was on a marshy plain north of the town and castle.
 Montfort followed the movement and lined up facing north, in a more dominating position.
 Rejecting the advice of du Guesclin, Charles of Blois then ordered the attack against Montfort's forces.